dashed-slug/wallets/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Add: Compatibility with the `prasos/bittiraha-walletd` lightweight wallet (see FAQ).
+* Fix: Users who are not logged in are not nagged with an alert box.
+Shortcode UIs now display "Must be logged in" message instead.
+* Simplified the adapters list.
+There will be an entire admin panel about the removed information in a future version.
+* Add: Adapters list now gives meaningful errors for unresponsive coin adapters.

 = 1.0.6 =
 * Made compatible with PHP versions earlier than 5.5
 * Added warning in readme about running on PHP versions that have reached end-of-life